jorgeMorfinezM/van_api_microservice/README.md

-# Urbvan Test Microservice
+# Van Test Microservice
-API Rest Microservice - Urbvan postulation Test
+API Rest Microservice - Van Test

 This README sets the use of this application to deploy the microservice API Rest.